-Chase, which is a subsidiary of the J.P.
+Chase, a subsidiary of J.P.
 Morgan Chase & Co., provides loans for cars purchased through its extensive national dealer network.
-It also offers a variety of supplementary services, like the Chase Auto Preferred program and the MyCar platform.
-These services support you not only through the car-buying process, but also as you enjoy and care for your car after its purchase.
+It also offers various supplementary services, like the Chase Auto Preferred program and the MyCar platform.
+These services support you through the car-buying process and as you enjoy and care for your car after its purchase.

 Chase Auto Finance Application Requirements

 When applying for a loan with Chase, you’ll need to provide a variety of financial and personal information: